sts10/sts10.github.io/_posts/2018-05-04-compound-passphrase-list-safety-checker.markdown

 The tool also found 2,111 problematic overlaps in the 1Password list, and marked 2,111 words for removal.

 All told, the tool removed 2,225 unique words from the 1Password list to make a new, compound-safe list.
 Thus [my compound-safe version of the Agile list](https://github.com/sts10/compound-passphrase-list-safety-checker/blob/master/word_lists/agile_words-compound-safe.txt) has 16,103 words, down from the original 18,828 words.
+With 16,103, each word from this list would add about 13.98 bits of entropy to a passphrase, compared to the original 1Password list, which adds about 14.20 bits.

 Now, listen, I don't recommend you go download the 16,103 word list and start generating phrases without punctuation.
 I'm a social media editor, not a security researcher.